 Another clever solution is a Web site called BugMeNot.com, in which users post free usernames and passwords for shared access to popular Web sites like newspapers and video sharing sites.
 If a username and password stops working, it is voted down the list.

-For lots more information about online privacy and the mechanics of the Internet, follow the links on the next page.
+For lots more information about online privacy and the mechanics of the Internet, follow the links below.

 - Barbaro, Michael and Zeller, Tom.
 "A Face is Exposed for AOL Searcher No. 4417749."
 New York Times, August 9, 2006 (Accessed June 5, 2009)